M.A. in English

 All application materials, including undergraduate transcripts, GRE scores, and the statement of purpose should be submitted electronically to The Graduate School at WKU.

 As noted above, the English Department employs students to tutor in the Writing Center in year #1 and teach English 100 (Introduction to College Writing) in year #2.
 Compensation includes an academic year (fall and spring) stipend of $11,000 + a tuition scholarship that covers about ½ of tuition costs + eligibility for insurance coverage.
 Students work 15 hours weekly in the writing center and fulfill 5 hours of the mentoring program, which includes classroom observations of a faculty mentor, in year #1.
 In year #2, students teach two sections of English 100 per semester.
 Second year students earn an additional $100 per credit hour taught, usually $600 per semester.

 Applications for graduate assistantships are submitted to Dr. Wes Berry.
 Here's the link to the application.

 Degree Completion Checklist for Current Students

-Graduate degree seeking students should consult the graduate school's website and follow the timeline for submitting necessary forms (Forms C, D, and so forth).
-Here's the link to the checklist.
+Graduate degree seeking students should consult the graduate school's website and follow the timeline for submitting necessary forms.
+The official forms required for graduation are located here.

 English as a Second Language Tutorial Opportunities